 But for each gender they created six versions.
 Five of them had one thematic element removed: emotional passion, explicit sex, physical force, monogamous interest (was the seducer pursuing anyone else that night?), or clear-mindedness of the seducer.
 It turns out that force was the only element whose removal didn't significantly reduce the vignette's appeal, a finding that supports Hawley's view that forceful submission fantasies are "generally construed as an ardent, passionate pursuit rather than force per se."

-Removing passion and clear-mindedness disappointed women more than men, but removing explicit sex did not; yes, ladies like the graphic stuff too, as long as the aggressor is not a deranged robot.
+Removing clear-mindedness and passion disappointed women more than men, but removing explicit sex did not; yes, ladies like the graphic stuff too, as long as the aggressor is not a deranged robot.

 Be sure to read the following responses to this post by our bloggers: